 279A.075 Delegation.
-(1) Unless otherwise provided in the Public Contracting Code, the exercise of all authorities in a person or agency that has an authority under the code may be delegated and subdelegated delegate and subdelegate the exercise of the authority in whole or in part.
-Notwithstanding delegations of authority under this section, the code and rules adopted under the code govern a person's or agency's exercise of the delegated authority is governed by the code and rules adopted under the code.
+(1) Unless otherwise provided in the Public Contracting Code, a person or agency that has an authority under the code may delegate and subdelegate the exercise of the authority in whole or in part.
+Notwithstanding delegations of authority under this section, the code and rules adopted under the code govern a person's or agency's exercise of the delegated authority.